 Doing this will help your body balance its carbon dioxide levels again and should prevent you from further hyperventilating.

 - Paper Bag Breathing – Studies of paper bag breathing are mixed, but there is some sound logic to the idea.
-Normally when we breathe in we take in extra Co2 that we just expelled.
+Typically when we breathe in, we take in extra Co2 that we just expelled.
 This is important for maintaining the right balance.
 Breathing into a bag may conceivably improve the levels of carbon dioxide in your body, helping you overcome hyperventilation faster.
-Never do this if you have a heart problem, and never do this for longer than 10 breaths.
+Never do this if you have a heart problem, and never do this for longer than ten breaths.

 - Mental Distraction – Remember, your body wants to breathe normally.
-Even though some hyperventilation happens against your will, once you've noticed hyperventilation you'll find you have a tendency to make it worse.
+Even though some hyperventilation happens against your will, once you've noticed hyperventilation you'll find you tend to make it worse.
 If you can distract yourself mentally and not think about your breathing as often, you should be able to control the extent of your hyperventilation.

 Stop Anxiety and Stop Hyperventilating